OpenJS Node.js Application Developer

 - ES2015 introduced

-es to JavaScript.
+classes to JavaScript.
 However, it isn’t the same as classical inheritance. - classes are syntactic sugar and use functions internally that would be called with new.

-- class syntax reduce boilerplate when creating prototype chain
+class Foo{}; typeof foo - class syntax reduce boilerplate when creating prototype chain

 - Inheritance happens using the

-to the current instance.- Methods defined on the class are added to the object prototype
+extendkeyword.
+This ensures the prototype of the class points to the ones it is extending superis a generic way to call the parent constructor while settingthisto the current instance.- Methods defined on the class are added to the object prototype

-class Wolf { constructor(name) { this.name = name; } howl() { console.log( this.name + ': awooooo'); } } class Dog extends Wolf { constructor(name) { super(name + ' the dog'); } woof() { console.log(this.name + ': woof') } } const rufus = new Dog('Rufus'); rufus.woof(); rufus.howl(); console.log(Object.getPrototypeOf(rufus) === Dog.prototype); console.log(Object.getPrototypeOf(Dog.prototype) === Wolf.prototype);
+class Wolf { constructor(name) { this.name = name; } howl() { console.log( this.name + ': awooooo'); } } class Dog extends Wolf { constructor(name) { super(name + ' the dog'); } woof() { console.log(this.name + ': woof') } } const rufus = new Dog('Rufus'); rufus.woof(); rufus.howl(); console.log(Object.getPrototypeOf(rufus) === Dog.prototype); console.log(Object.getPrototypeOf(Dog.prototype) === Wolf.prototype);- ES2015 introduced

 Closure Scope